Picking and Planting Fruit Trees with Food Plots

 DeerGro PlotStart for Fruit Trees

 When planting new fruit trees, it helps to apply some PlotStart around the roots.
 PlotStart is your lime replacement for acidic soils (pH under 7.0) – it works by making calcium more available and adjusting the soil pH quickly.
 When the pH is more in the neutral range (i.e., 7.0), it’s easier for the fruit tree to take up nutrients (e.g., Nitrogen, Phosphorous, and Potassium; or N-P-K).
 On a per-tree basis, mix about 8-16 ounces of PlotStart into about a gallon of water.
 Dump this water around the roots directly in the hole and/or on the soil surface around the tree after planting.
-If you have a large planting of fruit trees and a food plot in the same designated area, or you are simply applying PlotStart to the soil around already established fruit tree plots, simply follow the 2.5 gallon per acre application in those areas (2.5 gallons per acre mixed with 10-15 gallons of water).
+If you have a large planting of fruit trees and a food plot in the same designated area, or you are simply applying PlotStart to the soil around already established fruit tree plots, simply follow the 2.5 gallons per acre application in those areas (2.5 gallons per acre mixed with 10-15 gallons of water).

 DeerGro PlotBoost for Fruit Trees

 After your trees have started growing a bit, you should give them a boost.
 DeerGro’s PlotBoost helps the tree with nutrient and water uptake and generally provides the tree with better resistance to drought or disease.
-Simply spray the green leaves and let the plant absorb it.
+Simply spray the green leaves and let the plant absorb them.
 For a single young tree, mix about 1 ounce of PlotBoost with about 24-32 ounces of water.
 For larger container-grown trees (or established trees), you can bump the mix up to about 2 ounces of PlotBoost.
 Multiply this factor of PlotBoost to water by tree in large plantings.
 Importantly, you should only spray PlotBoost in the early morning or late afternoon.
 The intensity of the midday sun shining through the water droplets can actually burn the leaves.

 Compatible Food Plot Choices